 National Showcase is a competition that brings many of the top showcase competitors together to skate in the categories like light entertainment, dramatic entertainment and interpretive.
 Many who have observed National Showcase have remarked on the uniqueness and variety of the programs.
 The top four skaters within a Showcase event qualify for National Showcase.
 This includes nonqualifying competitions with showcase events or all-showcase competitions.

 The 2024 National Showcase will be held in San Jose, CA (Dates TBD).

 National Theatre On Ice

 Theatre On Ice teams in the United States can compete at the National Theatre On Ice competition every year.
-The 2020 National Theatre On Ice competition will take place June 26-20, 2020, in Wichita, Kansas.
+The 2024 National Theatre On Ice competition will take place June 25-29, 2024 in Evansville, IN.